mpdeimos/mpdeimos.github.io/about.md

 title: About
 ---

-Hi, my name is Martin Pöhlmann --- [Software Engineer](https://github.com/mpdeimos) and [Consultant](https://cqse.eu/poehlmann) hailing from Munich.

 ![This is me!](/assets/images/about/me.jpg)
-{: .align-left .mugshot-about }
+{: .align-right .mugshot-about }

+Hi, my name is Martin Pöhlmann --- [Software Engineer](https://github.com/mpdeimos) and [Consultant](https://cqse.eu/poehlmann) hailing from Munich, Germany.

 Born in a small town in the Bavarian forest my digital life begun with my [passion for music](https://www.last.fm/user/mpdeimos).
 Using the popular media player [Winamp](https://winamp.com) for listening to music on a daily basis, I became interested in designing and coding interface designs for Winamp.